State-Dependent Lyapunov Analysis of Rank-1 Matrix Factorization: Gradient Descent Dynamics via State-Dependent Level Sets

 \begin{theorem} Given $\eta \in (0, 1/\sigma)$, define $\delta_\mathrm{th} := \frac{2\bigl(1 - \sqrt{1 - (\eta\sigma)^2}\bigr)}{\eta\sigma}$.
 If\, $\iapx(\delta_\mathrm{th};\, \frac 1 {\sqrt{\sigma}}A_0, \frac 1 {\sqrt{\sigma}}B_0) < 0$, then the GD dynamics $\gd_\eta^\apx$ converge to the set of global minimizers for almost every initialization. \end{theorem}

-\begin{remark}[No EoS-like stabilization in rank-1 approximation] For $\eta \in (1, 2)$, the discriminant of $q_\eta$ is $16(1 - \eta^2) < 0$, so $q_\eta(\delta) > 0$ for all $\delta$, and the certificate-based post-critical analysis does not extend to this regime.
-In fact, unlike the rank-1 factorization case — where GD converges on a balanced manifold throughout $\eta \in (1, 2)$ — no such convergence appears in the rank-1 approximation setting: numerical experiments show that the norms $\|a_t\|^2 + \|b_t\|^2 + u_t^2 + v_t^2$ grow without bound (Figure~\ref{fig:main_post_critical}), even within the narrower range $\eta \in (1, \sqrt{5} - 1)$ in which the factorization dynamics lock onto a $2$-cycle.
-This suggests that the condition $q_\eta(\delta) < 0$ is essential rather than a proof artifact. \end{remark}
+\begin{remark}[No EoS-like stabilization in rank-1 approximation] For $\eta \in (1,2)$, the discriminant of $q_\eta$ is $16(1-\eta^2)<0$, so $q_\eta(\delta)>0$ for all $\delta$, and the certificate-based post-critical analysis does not extend to this regime.
+In fact, unlike the rank-1 factorization case—where GD remains bounded and stabilizes on a balanced terminal manifold throughout $\eta\in(1,2)$— no analogous edge-of-stability stabilization appears in the rank-1 approximation setting.
+Numerical experiments show that the norms $|a_t|^2+|b_t|^2+u_t^2+v_t^2$ grow rapidly after a transient oscillatory phase (Figure~\ref{fig:main_post_critical}), even within the narrower range $\eta\in(1,\sqrt{5}-1)$ where the corresponding factorization dynamics remain bounded and stabilize to a $2$-cycle.

+Thus, in this approximation problem, crossing the critical step-size threshold does not lead to bounded oscillation near the stability boundary.
+Rather, the dynamics appear to move toward the unstable side of the stability boundary.
+This contrast suggests that the condition $q_\eta(\delta) < 0$ is essential for the stabilization mechanism, rather than being merely a proof artifact. \end{remark}